Skip to content

 Description

-Transform 66 - Outside the Beltway will reconstruct and expand 22.5 miles of I-66 in Virginia from the I-495 Capital Beltway to US 29 in Gainesville.
-This section of I-66 currently has three general purpose lanes in each direction between I-495 and US 50 in Fairfax and two general purpose lanes in each direction west of US 50.
-The corridor also includes a single HOV lane in each direction.
+The Transform 66 Outside the Beltway project reconstructed and expanded 22.5 miles of I-66 in Virginia from the I-495 Capital Beltway to US 29 in Gainesville.
+This section of I-66 previously had three general-purpose lanes in each direction between I-495 and US 50 in Fairfax and two general-purpose lanes in each direction west of US 50.
+The corridor also included a single HOV lane in each direction.
 The Washington Metropolitan Area Transit Authority Metrorail runs along the median of I-66 from the Capital Beltway 2.5 miles west to the Vienna/Fairfax Metro Station.

-• Expand the existing HOV lanes to two tolled express lanes in each direction that will operate as HOV3+ along the full corridor to University Blvd. in Gainesville where the express lanes will transition to a single HOV lane in each direction
+• Expanding the existing HOV lanes to two tolled express lanes in each direction that operate as HOV3+ along the full corridor to University Blvd. in Gainesville where the express lanes transition to a single HOV lane in each direction.

-• Expand the existing general purpose lanes to three lanes in each direction along the full corridor
+• Expanding the existing general-purpose lanes to three lanes in each direction along the full corridor.

-• Preserve a minimum 42-foot median for future transit use
+• Preserving a minimum 42-foot median for future transit use.

-• Provide new and expanded bus service along the corridor
+• Providing new and expanded bus service along the corridor.

-The project is intended to alleviate peak congestion, which extends across four to five hours in both the a.m. and p.m. peak periods, with speeds as low as 10-15 mph.
-I-66 currently serves over 220,000 vehicles on weekdays in Fairfax County.
-The corridor also experiences higher than average crash rates compared to other Virginia highways and few alternatives to single occupant vehicle use, as well as a growing regional population.
+The project was built to improve safety and alleviate peak congestion, which extended across four to five hours in both the a.m. and p.m. peak periods, with speeds as low as 10-15 mph.

-The project is being delivered under a 50-year design-build-finance-operate-maintain public-private partnership concession.
-The private partner's investment includes an upfront payment of approximately $500 million that will be used to fund additional transportation improvements in the corridor.
+The project was delivered under a 50-year design-build-finance-operate-maintain public-private partnership concession.
+The private partner's investment included an upfront payment of approximately $500 million that VDOT is using to fund additional transportation improvements in the corridor.
 The concession agreement also requires the private partner to pay a net present value of $800 million for transit service in the corridor and $350 million for other projects to improve the I-66 corridor over the life of the concession.

 Cost